coq/ceps/text/052-platform-release-cycle.md

   previous one.
 Normally (2) precedes (4), but if the doc is not ready yet the platform can still release a beta.
 - Coq's VX.0 tag can be made as soon as the doc is clear.
-This will stress the fact that upstreams can pin with no worries.
+This will stress the fact that upstreams can pin with no worries as soon as the rc is tagged.

 ## Announces